sakibmd/vuejs-app-find-github-details/README.md

-## It a very little vue.js standalone app that I had made for my practicing purpose.
+## It's a very little vue.js standalone app that I had made for my practicing purpose.

 ## You can find anyone's github profile details by using this app.